The Blockchain UX Design Agency

 Blockchain could also revolutionise the way we spend money abroad.
 As Cryptocurrencies become ever more popular and accepted across the globe, exchange rates could become obsolete.
 This removes the need for consumers to shop around for the cheapest exchange rates, with currency exchange services also trying to make a cut.

 Many reports suggest that paper notes can carry more germs than a household toilet.
 The constant exchange and handling of money can help spread disease and viruses across the world at an uncontrollable rate.
-Through using a Blockchain network to transfer Cryptocurrency, the user doesn’t need to physically exchange anything with a business or individual, helping to prevent the spread of germs across the globe.
+Through using a Blockchain network to transfer Cryptocurrency, the user doesn’t need to physically exchange anything with a business or individual, helping to prevent the spread of germs and disease.

 Blockchain can help solve a lot of problems in a world that’s moving ever closer to completely cashless.
 However, we also need to consider the UX issues associated with Blockchain in the financial world, and how we go about introducing Blockchain into individuals’ lives and routines.
 As Blockchain experts we are determined to solve these issues and develop solutions that work for all your users.

 What do you think?
 Is it now a case of ‘When’, and not ‘If’ cash will die out?
 Interested in how Blockchain will affect the world we live in?
-Sign up to the Sequence Newsletter to hear more about the possibilities of Blockchain.
+Follow us on Twitter to hear more about the possibilities of Blockchain.

 This article was published on: March 21, 2018